Birdo1221/Go-HoneyPot/README.md

-# Go-HoneyPot: SSH & SMB Honeypots in Go
+# Go-HoneyPot: Lightweight SSH & SMB Honeypots in Go

-### Please Consider using fail2ban as additional protection / cover
+### ⚠️ Note: This tool provides basic detection of abusive scanning and unauthorized login attempts.
+For enhanced protection, it is strongly recommended to use **Fail2Ban** or other **trusted** security solutions alongside this tool.

 This code was built to capitalize [AbuseIPDB API](https://www.abuseipdb.com/user/137416).